etri/dcn-nlsr/README.md

 $ ./waf
 $ sudo ./waf install
 # Configuration
-After installing NLSR from source, you need to create a configuration file for NLSR.
+After installing MA-NLSR from source, you need to create a configuration file for MA-NLSR.
 Please take a look at [nlsr.conf](/nlsr.conf) for a sample configuration.
 # Testing MA-NLSR
 Please refer to [Configuration](/conf)
 # Running